pikatchu/closedsource/book/0970-office2.md

 Leo's heart sank.
 “And Jasmina?
 Sebastian?
 Jenny?”
 He hesitated before adding, “Are they coming with me?”

-His mother's expression shifted slightly.
-“Jenny?” she repeated.
-“Who is that?”

-“She was my friend from school,” Leo explained.
-“Marcus used her to get to me.”

 She studied him carefully before finally saying, “We'll see.”

 Leo wanted to press for more, but he could tell the conversation was over.